About

 - Scalable stellar evolution forecasting,

-K. Maltsev, F. R. N. Schneider, F. K. Röpke, A. I. Jordan, G. A. Qadir, W. E. Kerzendorf, K. Riedmiller and P. van der Smagt, 2024, Astronomy & Astrophysics 681, A86, doi:10.1051/0004-6361/202347118 - Substituting density functional theory in reaction barrier calculations for hydrogen atom transfer in proteins, K. Riedmiller, P. Reiser, E. Bobkova, K. Maltsev, G. Gryn'ova, P. Friederich and F. Gräter, 2024, Chem.
-Sci. vol. 15, doi:10.1039/D3SC03922F
+K. Maltsev, F. R. N. Schneider, F. K. Röpke, A. I. Jordan, G. A. Qadir, W. E. Kerzendorf, K. Riedmiller and P. van der Smagt, 2024, A&A 681, A86, doi:10.1051/0004-6361/202347118 - Substituting density functional theory in reaction barrier calculations for hydrogen atom transfer in proteins, K. Riedmiller, P. Reiser, E. Bobkova, K. Maltsev, G. Gryn'ova, P. Friederich and F. Gräter, 2024, Chem.
+Sci. vol. 15 pp. 2518-2527, doi:10.1039/D3SC03922F

 - Stellar gravitational collapse, singularity formation and theory breakdown,